garylirocks/quickrefs/microsoft-defender.markdown

 - When you enable Defender for Cloud, the initiative named "**Microsoft cloud security benchmark**" is automatically assigned to all Defender for Cloud registered subscriptions
   - You can enable or disable individual policies by editing parameters
 - You can toggle which standards to enable for each subscription (such as CIS, NIST, PCI-DSS, SOC 2 etc)
-  - Each standard includes a group os recommendations
+  - Each standard includes a group of recommendations
 - You can add your own custom standards

 ### Microsoft cloud security benchmark (MCSB)